 1.1.3 In the band 137-138 MHz, coordination is also required for a space station on a replacement satellite of a MSS network for which complete Appendix 3** coordination information has been received by the Bureau prior to 1 November 1996 and the pfd exceeds −125 dB(W/(m2 · 4 kHz)) at the Earth’s surface for the administrations referred to in § 1.1.1 above.

+1.1.4 In the band 117.975-137 MHz, coordination of a space station of the aeronautical mobile-satellite (R) service (space-to-Earth) with respect to the aeronautical mobile (R) service and the aeronautical mobile (OR) service is required only if the pfd produced by the space station exceeds −140 dB(W/(m2 · 4 kHz)) at the Earth’s surface over the territory of any other administration.
+(WRC-23)

 Reasons: To ensure the current and future AM(R)S systems are not constrained as a result of the new AMS(R)S allocation.

 SUP AUS/BRU/KOR/J/MLA/NZL/PNG/PHL/SLM/SMO/SNG/TON/VUT/83/5#1611